Monday – Thursday: 9 a.m. – 12 p.m. & 1 p.m. – 5 p.m. | Friday: 9 a.m. – 12:30 p.m.

 How do you evaluate a person with tinnitus?

-Tinnitus evaluation usually involves a comprehensive hearing test, a physical examination of the ears and head, and can also include imaging tests such as MRIs or CT scans.
+Tinnitus evaluation usually involves a comprehensive hearing test and a physical examination of the ears and head.
+It can also include imaging tests such as MRIs or CT scans.

 The medical history, current medications, lifestyle, occupation, hobbies, and other factors that may contribute to tinnitus will also be evaluated.